leezhongjun/2048Solver/README.md

 2048 webapp and solver (bot) in python

 ### Expectimax algo:
-Like minimax but instead of minimising, calculate sum(probability * evaluation score) default depth: 2 if freespaces in grid < 5 else 3
+Like minimax but instead of minimising, calculate sum (probability * evaluation score)

+Default depth: 2 if freespaces in grid < 5 else 3

-score: averages around 1024-2048
+Score: averages around 1024-2048

 ### How to use:
 1. Open folder in terminal/cmd prompt